Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Spatially homogeneous systems

 Here, $S$ and $R$ are two unknown scalar order parameters while $s_*$ and $r_*$ are given scalar order parameters prescribed by $\mb X$ in \eqref{Xtensor}.
 The critical points of $f_m$ are determined by $(S,R)$, which in turn, are solutions of the following coupled algebraic equations:

-These equations depend on the six parameters, $\mc A$, $\mc B$, $W$, $\Sigma_s$, $s_*$ and $r_*$, although however they only appear in four distinct combinations.
+These equations depend on the six parameters, $\mc A$, $\mc B$, $W$, $\Sigma_s$, $s_*$ and $r_*$ which only appear in four distinct combinations.
 As a result, it is often more convenient to use the following four redefined parameters

 The coupled equations~\eqref{SR1}-\eqref{SR2} can be reduced to a single septic polynomial for either $S$ or $R$, computed using Maple software and verified by hand.
 For $S$, the septic polynomial takes the form